 - Your school career center or your district CTE office

-- Navigation 101 and other career exploration programs
+- Career Guidance Washington and other career exploration programs

 CTE classes are offered in many different fields, from construction, welding, firefighting, police work and cooking to environmental science, anatomy and physiology, nursing, veterinary science, computer software, graphic arts, mechanical engineering, architectural drafting, and business and marketing.
 These classes integrate academics with technical skill development to help prepare students for higher-level courses in college or prepare you for a paid internship.
 Some middle schools offer limited CTE classes and most high schools offer a wide range of CTE classes.